lachrist/aran/README.md

 In Aran, an analysis consists in a set of syntactic traps that will be triggered while the program under scrutiny is being executed.
 For instance, the expression `x + y` may be transformed into `aran.binary('+', x, y)` which triggers the `binary` trap.
-Below we demonstrate how to analyze a monolithic (as opposed to modularized) JavaScript program using Aran.
+Below we demonstrate how to analyze a monolithic - as opposed to modularized - JavaScript program using Aran.

 1. The file `target.js` is a monolithic JavaScript program that is the target for our analysis: